Nama ERP DocsNama ERP Docs

 codeYesUnique widget code

-wizardDataSourceNoCode of a DashBoardWidgetWizard entity (alternative to raw SQL)
+wizardDataSourceNoCode of a DashBoardWidgetWizard entity (alternative to raw SQL).
+See §13.

 Warning